processum/jenkins-mattermost-bot-notifications/README.md

 ## Usage

-Once the library is set up, you can use it in your Jenkins pipeline as follows:
+Once the library is set up, you can use it in your Jenkins pipeline to send notifications to Mattermost channels.
+Below is a sample pipeline using the library.

-### Example Pipeline
+### Example Jenkinsfile

 ```groovy
 @Library('mattermost-notifier') _  // Load the shared library